LIUTIGHE/BSCV-Dataset/README.md

 For dataset downloading, please check this [link](https://entuedu-my.sharepoint.com/:f:/g/personal/liut0038_e_ntu_edu_sg/Egn7Xygv7UJBilL9z3nFo_4Bm5LdeoXCv-uiDo3qANsmTw?e=fMU9gZ) (Extension for higher resolution, more parameter combination, and uploading are in progress).

 ### Extraction
-We have seperated the dataset into training and testing set and for each branch in YouTube-VOS&DAVIS.
+We have seperated the dataset into training and testing set and for each branch in YouTube-VOS & DAVIS.
-YouTube-UGC 1080P subset and Videezy4K 4K subset (for testing).
+YouTube-UGC 1080P subset and Videezy4K 4K subset is currently constructed for testing.
 After downloading the ``.tar.gz`` files, please firstly restore the original ``.tar.gz`` files, unzipping the archives and formatting the folders by
 ```
 $ bash format.sh
 ```

 After the data preparation, ffmpeg encoded orignial (GT) video bitstream is provided in the ``_144096`` branch with folder name ``GT_h264`` and its decoded frame sequence with corruption is provided in the folder named ``GT_JPEGImages``.
-We also provide the h264 bitstreams of each video and their decoded frame sequence as commonlu used video dataset.
+We also provide the h264 bitstreams of each video and their decoded frame sequence as commonly used video dataset.
 Additionally, the mask sequence which is used for corruption region indication is provided in the ``masks`` folder in each branch, the files are structured as following:
 ```
 BSCV-Dataset